-Founder Warrants are categorized as financial liabilities at fair value through profit or loss as of the admission date of the warrant agreement.
-They are initially recognized at fair value and are subsequently measured at fair value through profit or loss, with any fair value gains or losses being recognized in the statement of profit or loss.
+Founder Warrants are categorised as financial liabilities at fair value through profit or loss as of the admission date of the warrant agreement.
+They are initially recognised at fair value and are subsequently measured at fair value through profit or loss, with any fair value gains or losses being recognised in the statement of profit or loss.

-The fair value measurement of the Founder Warrants at initial recognition was determined by reallocating the total consideration paid by the Sponsors over the different Founder Instruments and transferred based on their stand-alone fair values.
-Therefore, alternative valuation techniques were used to determine these fair values at inception.
-Using an option pricing model, after applying a 50% discount for the lock-up period, a volatility of 40% and a 50% probability of a successful Business Combination, at inception the fair value of the Founder Warrants was estimated to be €0.70.
-The sensitivity of the valuation to changes in the two unobservable inputs are:
+The fair value measurement of the Founder Warrants at initial recognition was determined by reallocating the total consideration paid by the Sponsors over the different founder instruments and transferred based on their stand-alone fair values.

+Therefore at initial recognition, alternative valuation techniques were used to determine these fair values at inception.
+Using an option pricing model, after applying a 50% discount for the lock-up period, a volatility of 40% and a 50% probability of a successful Business Combination, at inception the fair value of the Founder Warrants was estimated to be $\notin 0.70$.